chrcarrizosa/shinyseg/docs/docs/examples/example3.md

 Additionally, we consider that phenocopies have an expected onset at 75±20 years of age for the mild phenotype and 60±15 years for the severe one.
-Notice that for the former, we also specify that the risk conferred by the variant is higher at middle ages; you can find further details on how to do this [here](/how-to/penetrance#hazard-ratios).
+Notice that for the former, we also specify that the risk conferred by the variant is higher at middle ages; the [hazard ratios](/how-to/penetrance#hazard-ratios) section of the manual details how to do this.

 <img src={require("./img/ex3-rrisk-tab.png").default} style={{maxHeight:"500px"}} />

-After accounting for the age data, cosegregation evidence is reduced considerably, although it remains strong (FLB \> 32).
+After accounting for the age data, cosegregation evidence is considerably reduced, but it remains *strong* (FLB \> 32).

 <img src={require("./img/ex3-rrisk-flb.png").default} style={{maxHeight:"150px"}} />